feluxe/urm/README.md

-# Universal Regex Matches
+# Universal Search Results

 ## Description

-*Universal Search Results* (USR) is a format that can be used to represent search results.
+*Universal Search Results* (USR) is a format that can be used to present search results.
-It's goal is to offer a standard on which applications can agree to exchange search results.
+It's goal is to offer a standard, that applications can agree on, to exchange search results.

 ## The Format